webNeat/focus/story/2-create-system-tray/README.md

 Hello 👋,

-In [the previous article](), I shared how I started working on a small productivity tool called `focus`.
+In the previous article, I shared how I started working on a small productivity tool called `focus`.
 The idea of the tool is simple:

 - I hit a keyboard shortcut anywhere on my computer.
 - A popup shows on the center of the screen containing a text input.
 - I type some idea/task I want to remember later, then I hit `Enter`.
-- The popup disapears.
+- The popup disappears.
 - All ideas I type are added to a text file.
 The path of that file is set by the environment variable `FOCUS_TASKS_PATH`.

 Last time, I had a working version, but there is one problem: When I hit the keyboard shortcut, the popup takes about 2 seconds to open and render correctly.
 Let's make it "pop up" faster.